PauSala/go_message_broker/README.md

 ## Client Package
 A TCP/HTTP client to send packages to the broker
-- Reads  POST
+- Reads an HTTP POST
 - Parses the body to a valid message
-- Sends it to the broker
+- Sends it to the broker via TCP